tencent cloud

 (1 row)

-Create a table in the corresponding database at the subscriber:
+Create a table in the corresponding database on the subscriber side.

 postgres=> \\c am